UKR-PROJECTS/Anime-Media-Upscaler/README.md

 ## Contributing

 Contributions are welcome!
-If you wish to contribute to SSUpscaler, please follow these guidelines:
+If you wish to contribute to Media-Upscaler, please follow these guidelines:

 1. **Fork the Repository:** Create your own fork and clone it locally.
 2. **Create a Branch:** Use a descriptive branch name (e.g., `feature/new-interpolation-method`).